followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/6 Zooming and Scrolling/01 Using dxRangeSelector.md

             behavior: { callValueChanged: 'onMoving' }
         };

     [note] The **valueChanged** event can fire either when an end-user keeps dragging the [sliders](/Documentation/Guide/Widgets/RangeSelector/Visual_Elements/#Sliders) or when he/she has released them.
-This depends on the value of the **behavior** | [callValueChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/behavior/#callValueChanged) option.
+This depends on the value of the **behavior**.[callValueChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/behavior/#callValueChanged) option.
 When implementing zooming/scrolling, make sure that this option is set to *'onMoving'*.

     By default, the chart adjusts its value axis to the currently selected minimum and maximum values.
 To change this behavior, set the [adjustOnZoom](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#adjustOnZoom) option to **false**.